geins-io/ralph-module-tiktok/README.md

 # Tiktok module for Geins PWA Storefront

-A module for Geins PWA Storefront Ralph that adds Tiktok event tracking as well as possibilities to display videos on your storefront.
+The Tiktok module is an extension for Geins PWA Storefront Ralph that integrates TikTok Pixel event tracking into your storefront.
+By leveraging the power of TikTok's advertising platform, you can track and optimize user interactions on your online store.

 ## Pre-requisites

+Before using the Tiktok module, make sure you have the following:

 - Geins Account and PWA Storefront Ralph.
 [Get a free trial here](https://www.geins.io)
-- For tracking: TikTok Ads Manager Account.
+- TikTok Ads Manager Account.
 [Get account here](https://ads.tiktok.com/i18n/home)
-- For showing content: Tiktok for Developers [Get account here](https://developers.tiktok.com/)

 ## Description

+The Tiktok module allows you to easily integrate TikTok Pixel event tracking into your Geins PWA Storefront Ralph.
+It provides a seamless integration that enables you to track various user actions on your online store and optimize your advertising campaigns on TikTok.

 ## Installation

+To install the Tiktok module, follow these steps:

 ### 1. Install the module

+Open your terminal and run the following command:

 ```bash
 npm i @geins/ralph-module-tiktok